lukasbestle/kirby-roomle/README.md

 ## Features

 - Customizable variant switcher for different suggested configuration variants
+- Support for the multi-object configurator to plan whole rooms
 - Automatic handling of the product configuration data for integration in contact forms or shops
 - Deeplink generation to allow sharing/bookmarking a specific configuration draft
 - Automatic language control based on the site language (only in multilang installations)